1984 Idaho Vandals football team: All-conference

 Wide receiver Eric Yarber, center Matt Watson, and cornerback Calvin Loveall were named to the Big Sky all-conference team.
 Vandals on the second team were guard Lance West, tight end Scott Auker, running back Mike Shill, defensive end Sam Manoa, and placekicker Tim McMonigle.
+Loveall played in the USFL in the spring of 1985 with the Denver Gold, and later in the CFL and NFL.